 In fact, 61 percent of elderly people rely on Social Security for the majority of their income.
 For one-third of those people, it represents 90% or more of their income.

 Removing Social Security would create a massive problem for those who are relying heavily on the benefits to keep them afloat.

-Question #8: Will The Social Security System Continue As Is?
+Question #9: Will the Social Security System Continue as is?

 That’s a bit of a dicey question.
-The Social Security Board of Trustees has said that, unless things change, funds will begin declining and 2020 and become depleted in 2034.
-When they are depleted, benefits will be paid out a reduced rate.
+The Social Security Board of Trustees has said that, unless things change, funds will begin declining in 2020 and become depleted in 2034.
+When they are depleted, benefits will be paid out at a reduced rate.

 That reduced rate will start at around 79% and decline to 73% by 2089.

 Of course, it’s not likely that you’ll be alive in 2089 unless science finds a way to dramatically increase the human lifespan.
 However, your kids will be alive, so this does affect them.

 Clearly, Social Security isn’t a perfect system.
 It doesn’t have a huge payout after retirement and that payout will probably be smaller in the future.
 But it does play an enormous role in our society.
 Without it, millions of people would be in poverty.

 Additionally, it functions as a safety net of sorts, so that if something does happen to you, you’ll receive at least some income.

 Should you plan on living off Social Security?
 Of course not.
 But you can count on receiving something after age 65, and that’s a huge benefit.